aryan6673/LIFE/README.md

 - Amid the chaos, I authored *Zero to Job*, a student’s guide to exploring IT careers.
 It began as a monetization idea, ended as a near-free resource tucked in a quiet corner of the internet.
 Sometimes, impact matters more than income.

 - After many average experiments, one idea finally clicked — a quiet breakthrough, born from boredom and curiosity.
-More on that in Phase 2.
+I got 2.5 million stream on a song i posted randomly.

 - The start of Class 12 was beautifully unproductive.
 For two months, I didn’t study a word.
 Instead, I caught feelings for a girl who never looked back. (“psst… she never even noticed”)